-King currently serves as a member of the House Committee on Elections and the House Committee on Urban Affairs.
-He also serves on the board of directors for the American Legislative Exchange Council (ALEC).
-ALEC works to advance the fundamental principles of free-market enterprise, limited government, and federalism at the state level through a nonpartisan public-private partnership of America’s state legislators, members of the private sector and the general public.
-Additionally, King serves as Vice-Chair of the Texas Legislative Tea Party Caucus, and is the immediate past Chairman of GOPAC-TX.
+King currently serves as a member of the House Committee on Energy Resources and the House Committee on Pensions.
+He also serves as Vice-Chair of the American Legislative Exchange Council, an organization that works to advance the principles of free-market, limited government, and federalism at the state level through nonpartisan public-private partnership of America's state legislators, and members of the private sector and general public.
+He is on the Board of Directors of the Texas Conservative Coalition Research Institute, an organization that encourages the principles of economic liberty, limited government, and personal responsibility and serves as Vice-Chair of the Texas Legislative Tea Party Caucus.

 King served as Chairman of the Regulated Industries Committee, one of the key committees in the Texas House, for three legislative sessions, where he worked to promote competition in the electricity and telecommunications markets.
 King was also co-chair of the Electric Utility Restructuring Legislative Oversight Committee, a joint committee of the Texas House and Senate, and served on the Select Committee on Electric Generation Capacity and Environmental Effects.
-Additionally, he is on the board of directors of the Texas Conservative Coalition Research Institute, an organization that encourages the principles of economic liberty, limited government, and personal responsibility.
 King also serves as a board member of the steering committee for Power Across Texas, a non-profit learning center for energy issues that impact Texans' every day lives.

 |Rep. Phil King is shown here accepting an award for 2006 "Legislator of the Year" Award from the American Legislative Exchange Council (ALEC), a bi-partisan group of more than 2,400 legislators around the nation.
 ALEC members support the principles of limited government, free enterprise, federalism and individual liberty.
 Joining him for the award were (L-R) daughter Mary, wife Terry, and daughter Leah.|